tudat-team/tudat-space/docs/source/_src_getting_started/installation.rst

         conda activate tudat-space

 .. note::
-    At this point, you may choose to install the **development version of TudatPy**, which is a conda package that is updated as soon as changes are merged to the development branch of the code on GitHub.
+    At this point, you may choose to install the **development version of TudatPy** alongside the regular version, which is a conda package that is updated as soon as changes are merged to the development branch of the code on GitHub.
     To do so, you can download the ``environment-dev.yaml`` (:download:`yaml <_static/environment-dev.yaml>`), and use:

     .. code:: bash